 4. C Language

-C language is derived from B language.
+C language is derived from the B language.
 It was introduced in the year of 1972 by Dennis Ritchie at Bell Laboratory, USA.
-The C language was mainly developed to create a operating system called UNIX.
+The C language was mainly developed to create an operating system called UNIX.
 The name C is given based on the previous language B and BCPL.
-Ninty percent of the UNIX operating system code is written in C language.
-During 1970's, the C language became very popular programming language.
-Many universities and organizations began creating their own version of C language for thier respective projects.
-So C language has got many variants at that time.
+Ninety percent of the UNIX operating system code is written in C language.
+During the 1970s, the C language became a very popular programming language.
+Many universities and organizations began creating their own version of C language for their respective projects.
+So, C language has got many variants at that time.
 Later it was standardized.